HabibAli786/Iqra-Express/README.md

-# Iqra-Express
+# iqra_backend
-Express server for Iqra-Hub
+A simple backend server for the iqra app